The New Mexico Bill Tracker

 If you no longer want to receive email alerts, you can clear your email address.

-Most links on the Bill Tracker to a bill, committee or legislator will open in a new tab, so your Bill Tracker page is still available.
+Most links on the Bill Tracker to a bill, committee or legislator will open in a new tab or window, so your Bill Tracker page is still available.

 The Links page has links I've found useful for following the legislative session.
 For instance, for committees that don't list their schedules on the committee's page, you can find a list of all committee calendars, as well as the House and Senate calendars, on the Links page.